lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### Offices and Officers

-Officer positions in the LUG may be created and destroyed at the will of the executive committee by a standard vote as described in the [Voting and Quorum](#Voting-and-Quorum) section with exception to the three UIC required postiions as described in the section [Traditional Officers](#Traditional-Officers).
+Officer positions in the LUG may be created and destroyed at the will of the executive committee by a standard vote as described in the [Voting and Quorum](#Voting-and-Quorum) section with exception to the three UIC required positions as described in the section [Traditional Officers](#Traditional-Officers).

 All officers shall have a term of one calender year starting on the day elected.